fasbender/Teeybay/README.md

 2. nodemon index.js

 For Frontend
-just npm start and credentials for login is username: sazim, password: sazim10
+just cd client, npm start and credentials for login is username: sazim, password: sazim10

 That's it